 🇲🇨 Monaco: Broadcaster TMC has confirmed that Monaco will not return to compete at Eurovision in 2020.

 🇲🇪 Montenegro: After provisionally confirming, broadcaster RTCG later withdrew from Eurovision 2020.
 While its reason for non-participation has not been confirmed, the broadcaster is said to have been unable to afford the participation fee.

 🇸🇰 Slovakia: RTVS has confirmed that it will not return to Eurovision due to lack of interest from Slovakian viewers.

-🇹🇷 Turkey: Broadcaster TRT has said that it will not broadcast Eurovision, due to the content shown as part of the song contest, which it feels is unsuitable for Turkish children to view.
+🇹🇷 Turkey: Broadcaster TRT has previously said that it will not broadcast Eurovision, due to some content shown as part of the song contest, which it feels is unsuitable for Turkish children to view.

 Associate members of the EBU: